 It is necessary to employ teachers from outside Harrow School in order to cover the broad range of boards and specifications on offer – most schools only offer one board per subject.
 Many of the staff have taught with us for many years.
 Some of the tutors are also national examiners.
 The Director of Studies, who oversees the academic quality of the courses, is a senior full-time Harrow School teacher.

-You can reserve a place for up to three working days over the phone.
-However, we cannot process the application until we have received the signed application form or an application submitted online.
-After three working days, we will release the place.
+You can reserve a place for up to two working days over the phone.
+However, we cannot guarantee a place until we have received a booking submitted online.
+After two working days, we will release the place.

 Harrow School is located in Harrow on the Hill, in northwest London.